 GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2025 Reducing Help Desk ticket completion times.
 Further reduction Further reduction Increasing mobility efforts for City Departments.
-Addition of sources Addition of Resources Developing and implementing City iOS applications.
+Addition of sources Addition of Resources 3.
+Developing and implementing City iOS applications.
 Ongoing Ongoing 4.
 Creating tools for Public Information.
 Adding areas to include Adding areas to include FY 2026 1.
 Establish and promote our MFBE program to reach the goal of Researching improvement Adding Improvement Stategies 20% of expenditures. strategies Adding improvement stategies 2.
 Form a "Right Start" program for all formal bid processes.
-This will Improvement areas in new Implementing Program provide a more efficient bid/proposal process from start to finish. year Implementing Program 3.
-Improved City website To develop a more efficient Bidding out Website Production 5.
-Improved City website website for public/internal Bidding out Websile Production
+This will Improvement areas in new Implementing Program provide a more efficient bid/proposal process from start to finish. year implementing Program 3.
+Improved City website To develop a more efficient Pidding out Wobsite Production o.
+Improved Oily website website for public/internal Bidding out Website Production

 - 1. To continue to find ways to implement higher technology while finding efficiencies for the City of Statesboro. - 2.
 Have a centralized GIS (Geographical Information System) for all City's GIS Data with access for Employees and Officials in a user friendly way. - 3.
 Increase interactive availability for the citizens of the City of Statesboro throughout the use of Public Portals. - 4.
-Increase the expansion and effectiveness of our MFBE program. - 5.
-Continue to improve facility maintenance by service contracts and preventative maintenance.
+Increase the expansion and effectiveness of our MFBE program.